plone/training/voltoaddons/01-addon-basics.rst

     ],
     ...

-Notice that the addons should be named by their package name, plus any additional optional configuration loaders that are exported by the addon's ``src/index.js``.
+Notice that the add-ons should be named by their package name, plus any additional optional configuration loaders that are exported by the add-on's ``src/index.js``.

-Bootstrap an addon
+Bootstrap an add-on
 ------------------

-Let's start creating an addon.
+Let's start creating an add-on.
 We'll create a new scoped package:
 ``@plone-collective/datatable-tutorial``.
-Inside your Volto project, bootstrap the addon by running:
+Inside your Volto project, bootstrap the add-on by running:

 .. code-block:: shell